 Style-wise, the sky's the limit.
 Responsive design is a must these days (your site needs to look good on any device), and I'll make it happen.
 But there's more.
 Want to integrate your Google services or Twitter Feed?
 No problem.
 Dynamic content and interactivity?
 Check.
 Interested in a complex web app?
 Laravel happens to be great for that.
 No matter what you're looking for, I can help.

 Sonata for Clarinet and Piano, mvmt.
 4 - Mario Castelnuovo-Tedesco (2009)

 Hillandale Waltzes, mvmt.
 6 - Victor Babin (2008)

 Interméde, from Quatuor pour la fin du Temps - Olivier Messiaen (2005)

 El Salon Mexico (excerpt) - Aaron Copland (2008)

 with the Western Piedmont Symphony (clip used with permission)

 Actually, please do.
 I am classically-trained clarinetist - I even have two degrees to prove it.
-Currently, I am a member of Quintet Sirocco, a Greensboro-based reed quintet.
-I also play as a freelancer with professional groups across the Piedmont Triad.
+Currently, I am the contracted bass clarinetist for Greensboro Symphony, Western Piedmont Symphony, and the Piedmont Wind Symphony.
+I'm active in chamber music as a member of Quintet Sirocco, a Greensboro-based reed quintet.
+I also play as a freelancer with other professional groups across the Piedmont Triad.